Error estimates for completely discrete FEM in energy-type and weaker norms: Example II: Discontinuous Galerkin methods

-with an appropriate comparison function $\Pi u \in V(h)$.
-A good choice for $\Pi$ is the elementwise orthogonal $L^2$-projection.
-To verify \eqref{EQ:DG_energy_estimate}, we need an auxiliary proposition that relates face integrals to element integrals.
-In case of a shape-regular triangulation there is a constant $c > 0$ such that $h_F \ge c h_K$ for $K$ adjacent to $F$.
-This, a multiplicative trace inequality \cite[Lemma 2.19]{Dolejsi:15} and Young's inequality imply that there is a constant $C>0$ independent of $h$ such that
+for a suitably chosen element $\Pi u \in V(h)$.
+A natural choice for $\Pi$ is the piecewise orthogonal $L^2$-projection.
+To verify \eqref{EQ:DG_energy_estimate}, we proceed as follows.
+Under the assumption that the family of partitions is shape- and contact-regular, the left inequality in \eqref{eq:constantsindependent-1}, a multiplicative trace inequality \cite[Lemma 2.19]{Dolejsi:15} and Young's inequality imply that there exists a constant $C>0$ independent of $h$ such that

-As the critical term, we handle the second one in \eqref{eq:dGnorm}, with $C>0$ being a generic constant, as follows:
+With the exception of the second term in \eqref{eq:dGnorm}, the estimation of the remaining terms in \eqref{eq:dGnorm} is largely uncomplicated.
+We argue as follows: